 When to Seek Financial Recovery Through FINRA Arbitration

 But how will you know when initiating a FINRA arbitration complaint is the right thing to do?
 There are countless ways a financial advisor can take advantage of an unknowing investor, but some of the most common types of securities fraud include:

 - Foreign currency fraud

 - Unauthorized trading

 - Pyramid schemes

 These are just a couple of the most common types of securities violations investors can fall victim to.
 If you notice unauthorized trades in your accounts, transactions you don’t recognize or understand, or have suddenly suffered unexplained losses, it may be in your best interests to discuss your concerns with an investment loss lawyer.

 Meet with a Securities Arbitration Attorney

-If you are interested in seeking maximum recovery of your losses, reach out to a reputable securities arbitration lawyer at Wolper Law Firm.
+If you are interested in seeking maximum recovery of your losses, reach out to a reputable securities arbitration lawyer at Wolper Law Firm, P.A..
 Our firm proudly provides complimentary consultations to wronged investors across the country.
 You can take advantage of this opportunity by filling out the online contact form below or calling 800.931.8452.